Reduce import duties with EUR.1 and EUR-MED

 CN code

-Within the EU, we call this commodity code CN codes, which stands for Combined Nomenclature.
+Within the EU, we call this commodity code the CN code, which stands for Combined Nomenclature.
 The codes consist of 10 digits in total.
 The first two digits indicate the chapters of the CN.
+The first 4 digits are the headings.

 1. Value addition